Whetstone Mining in the Blackdown Hills

 Mining Around North Hill

-The best way to access this area is to park in the small car park circled in yellow at grid reference ST 09715 06908 (what3words: fishnet.succumbs.dreading), or park in the Rhododendron Wood car park (circled red) and walk a short distance up the road to this car park.
-Take the bridle path going roughly south, this initially taking you above the workings but several areas of collapsed ground are visible from the path.
-The path continues for around half a mile, finally going down through the mining remains where they can be seen without leaving the path.
-The path finally climbs again and exits the woods onto the airfield of the Gliding Club.
+The best way to access this area is to park in the small car park circled in yellow at grid reference ST 09715 06908 (what3words: fishnet.succumbs.dreading), or park in the Rhododendron Wood car park (circled red) and walk a short distance up the road to this car park and take the bridle path going roughly south.

 LIDAR map of the mines around North Hill

-Be aware that this is private property, so if you wish to stray from the bridle path you'd need to get permission from one of the land-owners; I am indebted to the DSGC for allowing me access the remains on their land.
-This area is fairly overgrown as you'd expect and it seems no-one has used the old miners' track since the mining ceased; the remains of many tunnels and spoil heaps can be seen here which seem to be generally well-preserved and don't appear to have been disturbed since the mining days.
+This area of woodland is fairly overgrown and it seems no-one has used the old miners' track since the mining ceased; the remains of many tunnels and spoil heaps can be seen here which seem to be generally well-preserved and in general don't appear to have been disturbed since the mining days.
+Some of the best preserved entrance gullies can be found near the middle of the northern part of the woods, but are difficult to see due to a good crop of bracken which covers them and the spoil heaps.

-In this region you can clearly see where the original line of mines and spoil heaps are, but later reworking has confused the area somewhat as many of the later mines had been opened above the old, and the spoil heaps from these, although not as big, tend to spill over the older workings.
+Throughout this region you can clearly see where the original line of mines and spoil heaps is, but later reworking at the southern end has confused the area somewhat as many of the later mines had been opened above the old, and the spoil heaps from these, although not as big, tend to spill over the older workings.
+The creation of the bridle path in this area has also destroyed evidence of the higher level entrances.

 spoil heap